15 Best Art Therapy Prompts for Anxiety You Can Start Today

 3. Anxiety Release Scribble

-The prompt: Take a large piece of paper and scribble with intensity—fast, chaotic, however anxiety feels.
-Then, using a calming color, slowly draw gentle shapes over the chaos.
+The prompt: Scribble with full intensity — fast, chaotic, however anxiety feels.
+Then, with a calming color, slowly draw gentle shapes over the chaos.

-Why it works: This physically releases anxious energy, then visually represents transforming anxiety into calm.
+Why it works: Physically releases anxious energy, then visually represents the transformation from anxiety to calm.

 Materials: Large paper, markers or crayons in multiple colors